vikash-kumar01/Python_Scripting/README.md

 ## SUBPROCESS MODULE

-    Module Le's you interact with OS + Create New Processes + Pass Info Into or Out Of it + get return Codes
+    Module Let's you interact with OS + Create New Processes + Pass Info Into or Out Of it + get return Codes

+## MATH MODULE